acieslik/CRMCustomizationToolForExcel/README.md

 This excel add-in helps to customize Dynamics CRM 2013, 2015 and 2016 up to update 8.2.x.
 Attributes can be viewed and created in excel sheets increasing the customization productivity.

+# What has changed in this version

+v.1.0.0.1:
+- Changes will now be published under the selected solution
+- Nuget packes and XrmTooling Login Control updated to the latest 8.x version.

 # Original Description from Codeplex
 Dynamics CRM Customization Tool For Excel is an update of "CRM 2011 Excel Data Model Add-in" that works for Dynamics CRM 2013 and 2015.